 Acana chooses to use legumes in this recipe as its carbohydrate source.
 The 2 "main" carbs are green peas and red lentils, but others are added and shown later due to ingredient splitting.

 Acana utilizes quality animal protein sources and uses minimal synthetic ingredients.
-Still, it should be noted that they do rely on a heavy amount of legumes for the carbohydrate source and practice ingredient splitting on their label.
-Ingredient splitting is when companies break down their plant-based products into different names/categories to ensure that the animal-based products look as though they make up most of the recipe.
+Still, it should be noted that they rely heavily on legumes for the carbohydrate source and practice ingredient splitting on their label.
+Ingredient splitting is when companies break down their plant-based products into different names/categories to ensure that the animal-based products look like they make up most of the recipe.
 For example, rather than putting "40% corn," a company will put "20% cornmeal, 20% corn flour" to prioritize animal products.
 If you were to combine all the legume products under one name, it would sit much higher on the ingredient list.
 Above, you can see the carbohydrates used are "green peas, red lentils, yellow peas, chickpeas, green lentils, pinto beans, and lentil fiber.
 They are all individually listed for each separate category versus being clumped together under words such as "lentils" or "peas."

 Legumes often are entangled with Canine Dilated Cardiomyopathy (DCM).
-It is vital to remember that DCM is a complicated topic and is still being researched.
+It is vital to remember that DCM is a complicated topic and is still being studied.
 But what is known is that genetics, incomplete amino acids, and anti-nutrients can all play a role in DCM.
 A diet low in amino acids plus anti-nutrients can inhibit nutrient absorption and create a disaster for a dog with a genetic predisposition.
 Breeds most prone to DCM are Doberman Pinchers, Golden Retrievers, Great Danes, and Boxers.
 There are more breeds, but more research must be conducted.
-If you must feed a food high in legumes, the best thing to do is to add real nutrients into the bowl, especially fresh animal proteins to ensure complete protein sources.
-This can be quickly done with kibble boosters.

 Other notable ingredients include:

-Synthetic Vitamins & Minerals: Although Acana uses minimal synthetics, they do not appear to be chelated.
-Chelated minerals are attached to the protein, making them easier to absorb and tend to be correlated with higher quality.
+Synthetic Vitamins & Minerals: Although Acana uses minimal synthetics, they do not appear chelated.
+Chelated minerals are attached to the protein, making them easier to absorb and correlate with higher quality.
 The number of synthetics used is minimal compared to other brands.

 Lentil fiber: A mixture of insoluble and soluble dietary fiber which provides no nutrient value and is a by-product.

-Pollock oil: High in EPA & DHA but depending on the quality and freshness, it may be a controversial add, especially when bags are sitting on shelves for an extended period.
+Pollock oil: High in EPA & DHA but depending on the quality and freshness, it may be a controversial add, especially when bags sit on shelves for an extended period.

 Chicory Root: High in inulin which is a starch-like compound.
-Not only is it high in soluble fiber, but it also acts as a prebiotic which aids in gut health.
+Not only is it high in soluble fiber, but it also acts as a prebiotic that aids in gut health.